 The last stage in the process is out of your control.
 Will you be hired or rejected?
 This decision is made by one or more people who work for the prospective employer.
 For a business, the decision maker is generally the line manager who oversees the position being filled.
-At the FBI, the decision is made by a team at FBI headquarters.
-If you're hired as a special agent, you'll spend sixteen weeks of intensive training at the FBI Academy in Quantico, Virginia.
+At the FBI, the decision is made by a team at FBI good hiring decisions.